 The Personal Data Processing Law provides no derogation from the requirements of the GDPR regarding DPO.
-The Personal Data Processing Law provides the rules for examining an individual 's knowledge in data protection and obtaining the status of DPO.
-The Personal Data Processing Law allows data controllers and processors to appoint as a DPO any person who has the qualifications under the requirements of the GDPR.
+The Personal Data Processing Law provides the rules for examining an individual's knowledge in data protection and obtaining the status of DPO.
+The Personal Data Processing Law allows data controllers and

-The October 6, 2020 Cabinet Regulation No 620 " Data Protection Specialist Qualification Regulation " (Regulation No 620) determines in detail the application procedure, the content and procedure of the qualification examination and payment procedures for organizing the qualification exam.
+The October 6, 2020 Cabinet Regulation No 620 "Data Protection Specialist Qualification Regulation " (Regulation No 620) determines in detail the application procedure, the content and procedure of the qualification examination and payment procedures for organizing the qualification exam.
 However, the qualification examination is not mandatory.